jaalto/project--emacs-epackage-template/README.rst

 FINISHING

-After you've dug into all the previous steps, open account at github and push the package.
+After you've dug into all the previous steps, open account at _`Github` and push the package.
 Notify `Sources List`_ about your new epackage to make it available for others.